GeoscienceAustralia/dea-knowledge-hub/reference/collection_3_naming.rst

 The DEA Naming Conventions aim to make naming of collections at rest on NCI THREDDS, NCI projects and AWS S3 buckets consistent across products.

+This page explains the naming convention of files/datasets found within DEA's digital products as well as the Open Data Cube (ODC) product naming convention.

 Different types of products
 ------------